Supported Shoulderstand

 Modifications and Props:

-If it is very difficult for you to hold this posture, then you can practice it with a chair.
+If it is very difficult for you to hold this posture, you can practice it with a chair.
 Use a sturdy chair with a firm, flat seat.
 Set up your blanket support for your shoulders as described in step one earlier.
 The only difference is that you will place the blanket stack on the floor right in front of the chair.

 Now sit in the chair facing the chair's back and put the backs of your knees on top of the back of the chair.
 This way, your legs can firmly grab the back support of your chair.
 Gripping the chair back tightly with your legs, slowly lean back all the way until your shoulders are resting on the edge of the blanket support in front of the chair on the ground.